cesipy/bsc-code/research-journal.md

 | v_center | 0.138 | 0.279 | 0.339 | 0.006 |
 | v_spread | -0.135 | 0.287 | -0.110 | 0.385 |

-$\Rightarrow hm is insensible to parameters, while mm is highly correlatated in terms of t_center.
+$\Rightarrow$ hm is insensible to parameters, while mm is highly correlatated in terms of t_center.

+also based on results from table from 24.10, good finetune performance does not mean good pretrain+finetune performance!
+Optuna1 (HM) and Optuna2 (MM-IMDB) are both best pretrains, but have worse accuracy for pretraining